logo

 Overview

-The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East is a biography and memoir written by Sandy Tolan and published in 2006.
-Against the backdrop of the first Arab-Israeli War’s 50th anniversary, American journalist Sandy Tolan travels to the Middle East to research his assignment.
-Through the biography, Tolan aims to highlight how two families on opposite sides of the conflict—the al-Khairis and the Eshkenazis—are connected on a level that transcends both faith and human fallibility.
+The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East is a biography and work of historical nonfiction written by Sandy Tolan and published in 2006.
+Against the backdrop of the first Arab-Israeli War’s 50th anniversary, American journalist Sandy Tolan traveled to the Middle East to research his assignment.
+Through the biography, Tolan aims to highlight how two families on opposite sides of the conflict—the Khairis and the Eshkenazis—are connected on a level that transcends both faith and human fallibility.
+The work explores themes of The Parallels Between the Jewish and Palestinian Experiences, The Trials of Friendship Between Israelis and Palestinians, The Political as Personal, and The Power of Individuals.

 Tolan’s book begins in 1967, when Bashir Khairi, a 25-year-old Palestinian man, returns from exile in the West Bank to knock on the door of the house in al-Ramla in Israel where he once lived.
 There, he will meet Dalia Eshkenazi, a young Israeli college student who was, until that moment, unaware of the history of her house and her country.

 In alternating chapters, Tolan narrates the history of Bashir’s family in Palestine and of Dalia’s family, who were Jews in Bulgaria.
 There, they, along with the other Jews of their nation, barely escaped deportation to Nazi concentration camps.
-They were only spared when individuals intervened.
-Fueled with a Zionist fervor, Moshe, Dalia’s father, decided to settle in Israel with his wife, Solia, and Dalia, then an infant.
+Fueled with Zionist fervor, Moshe, Dalia’s father, decided to settle in Israel with his wife, Solia, and Dalia, then an infant.

-Thus, the unlikely friendship began between the Palestinian man, Bashir, and Dalia, the Israeli woman with a penchant for questioning how her family had taken control of their house in Ramla.
-As Dalia attended university and became an English teacher, Bashir, increasingly radicalized, was jailed for allegedly haven taken part in a supermarket bombing in Jerusalem.
+Thus, the unlikely friendship began between the Palestinian man, Bashir, and Dalia, the Israeli woman who increasingly questioned how her family had come to own their house in Ramla.
+As Dalia attended university and became an English teacher, Bashir was jailed for allegedly participating in a supermarket bombing in Jerusalem.

 Dalia, recovering from cancer, was hospitalized while pregnant, and she found out that Bashir had been exiled to Lebanon and later Tunis.
 She wrote a letter explaining their friendship, connection, and ongoing debate in The Jerusalem Post.
 With Bashir’s blessing, she later established a kindergarten for Arab children in the Ramla house that her parents had lived in.
 The house became a center of Israeli-Arab dialogue called the Open House.
-After returning to Israel, Bashir briefly enjoyed increased liberty after the Oslo accords had been signed, but then experienced the aftermath of the intifada, the widespread Palestinian resistance to Israeli occupation.
-By the end of the book, Dalia and Bashir’s friendship has become more distant, but Dalia, ever hopeful, replanted the lemon tree that had died in her backyard, hoping for a better future.
+After returning to Israel, Bashir briefly enjoyed increased liberty after the Oslo Accords were signed but then experienced the aftermath of the Intifada, the widespread Palestinian resistance to Israeli occupation.
+By the end of the book, Dalia and Bashir’s friendship has become more distant, but Dalia has replanted the lemon tree that had died in her backyard, hoping for a better future.